stevegrunwell/building-for-php-cli/slides.md

 Note:

-The CLI SAPI exposes two CLI-specific global variables: $argc and $argv.
+The CLI SAPI exposes two CLI-specific global variables: argc and argv.

 * $argc tells us the number of arguments passed to the script
 * $argv is an array of those values

-These will never be empty, because the script name is the first argument.
+These will never be empty, because the script name is the first argument (even if just "Standard input code")

 ----

+#### What will we see?

 ```cli
 $ php -r 'echo "{$argc} arg(s):\n"; var_export($argv);' \